AnthonyLandrigan/Multivariate_Model_Generation/README.md

 **3. Do you expect random effects to change intercepts or slopes of the relationship between x and y?**

-If we see differences in germination taits between families, then we would expect to see change in the slope of our data.
+If we see differences in germination traits between families, then we would expect to see change in the slope of our data.
 Families that have higher germination rates would have greater y-intercepts, and families with lower germination would have lower y-intercepts.